 Lysteda Side Effects

-Note: This document contains side effect information about tranexamic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Lysteda.
+Note: This page contains information about the side effects of tranexamic acid.
+Some of the dosage forms included on this document may not apply to the brand name Lysteda.

 For the Consumer